 Information regarding loading gauge is available in engineering standards and the Sectional Appendix.
-However, owing to the complexity of the subject, any party considering introducing new or modified vehicles is advised not to rely solely on written sources to guide their design.
-It is essential that they make early contact to discuss their plans and seek guidance from our Gauging Team from us.
+However, owing to the complexity of the subject, any party considering introducing new or modified vehicles is advised not to rely solely on written sources to

 When new or modified freight locomotives and wagons are being brought onto the network it is important not to make assumptions regarding the extent to which standard gauges may be relied upon.
 Further information regarding standard gauges and gauging process in general can be found on the RSSB website.